unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ### Email Notifications from ATSD

-Configure the [mail client](https://axibase.com/docs/atsd/administration/mail-client.html) by following the instructions here or by following the alternative launch instructions above.
+Configure the [Mail Client](https://axibase.com/docs/atsd/administration/mail-client.html) by following the instructions here or by following the alternative launch instructions above.

 Open the **Alerts** menu from the toolbar on the left and select **Rules**.
-By default the imported rule will be named `aws-cloudwatch-events`.
-Open the rule editor by clicking the rule name link.
-Select the **Email Notifications** tab from the toolbar along the top of the screen and update the **Recipients** field to include those addresses to whom you would like email notification to be delivered.
+By default the imported rule is named `aws-cloudwatch-events`.
+Open the rule editor by clicking the link in the **Name** column.
+Select the **Email Notifications** tab from the toolbar along the top of the screen and update the **Recipients** field to include those addresses to whom you would like ATSD to deliver email notifications.

 ![](./images/my-email.png)

-Now, detailed status change notifications will be sent via email.
+Now, ATSD sends detailed status notifications via email.

 ![](./images/atsd-event-alert.png)

-ATSD email notifications contain context-aware links to the newly launched AWS resource for quick drill-down.
-Links redirect to the AWS console, as seen here.
+ATSD email notifications contain context-aware links to the newly-launched AWS resource for quick drilldown.
+Links redirect to the AWS Console, as seen here.

 ![](./images/atsd-advanced-alert.png)

 ### Detailed Slack Notifications from ATSD

-Configure your local ATSD instance to send messages to **Slack Messenger** by following [this procedure](https://axibase.com/docs/atsd/rule-engine/notifications/slack.html) or adding the following environment variable to the atsd-sandbox container above:
+Configure your local ATSD instance to send messages to Slack Messenger by following the [Slack Notifications](https://axibase.com/docs/atsd/rule-engine/notifications/slack.html) procedure or adding the following environment variable to the atsd-sandbox container above:

 ```sh
    --env SLACK_CONFIG="slack.properties"